IKoshelev/ko-command/README.md

  # Knockout JS command pattern implementation (command object and binding).

 The project came about because several existing implementations of kommand pattern for Knockout either did not have the functionality our project needed or were not properly covered with tests.

 ### ko.command object
-The tests document the api quite will.
+The tests document the api quite well.
 In short, here it is:

 ```javascript
         var counter = 0;